ledgerW/pathlight/memory-bank/activeContext.md

 - Explore adding progress tracking for completed plan items

 ## Active Decisions
+- Using a file-based approach for content management rather than a database-driven CMS
+- Implementing analytics tracking through template includes for easy updates
+- Using a consistent template structure for all content types
+- Following SEO best practices for all content pages
+- Organizing content into three main sections: Blog, Guides, and FAQ
+- Using schema.org markup for rich search results
+- Implementing a responsive design for all content pages
+- Using a consistent URL structure for content pages

 - Using structured JSON data for storing AI-generated results
 - Implementing a two-tier payment model (basic: $0.99, premium: $4.99)
 - Using database migrations for schema evolution